SuperJMN/DotNet-Ssh-Deployer/README.md

 After installing the tool,
 - open a command prompt on the folder where your .csproj is located
-- run `dotnet ssh deploy`.
+- run `dotnet-ssh deploy`.
 It will try to deploy with the default options
  * Default options:
     - Your RPi's hostname is 'raspberrypi',
     - the username is 'pi'